 Considerations When Buying a Home

 *Not sure where to turn for such a pre-approval?
 We’ve got you!
-Choice One Community Credit Union in Wilkes-Barre, Plains and Hazleton offers our members low, fixed rate mortgages with flexible terms to fit any budget!
+Choice One Community Credit Union in Wilkes-Barre, Plains and Hazleton offers our members low, fixed-rate mortgages with flexible terms to fit any budget!
 For more information, visit Choice One online.
 Our lenders will be happy to meet with you to answer your questions, discuss mortgage rates and terms, and help get you and yours into the house you’ve been dreaming of!
+Better yet, we have a discount rate mortgage and mortgage refi promotion going on right now.

 - Stay in School: Whether you’re a newly married couple looking for your first ‘starter’ house or a family with school-aged children, school districts and other schooling options should be a top consideration when making a move.
 If you’re looking for a home locally, and therefore are familiar with local schools, this will be a bit easier, obvi.
 However, when you’re searching out of the area, you really want to do your research well in advance and dig deep to learn as much as you can about those schools.
 We’re talking more than a few quick Google searches here!
 Oftentimes, it is a particular school district that’s make or break for would-be homeowners, so make sure you’re keeping that in mind before you start planning your life in that specific location.
 After all, education is the keystone to a better future!